Projects:

 The Green Corner is a learning environment for RCA students and staff which I started making in Spring 2025.

 I developed this space for a number of reasons.
-Working in RCA Student Support, a department devoted to helping students through the emotional and practical challenges they may face during their University experience, fueled my ambition to create a space that sat outside the academic programme and took down barriers that prevent some students from creating.
+Working in RCA Student Support, a department devoted to helping students through the emotional and practical challenges they may face during their University experience, fueled my ambition to create a space that sat outside the academic programme and took down emotional and physical barriers that prevent some students from creating.
 Secondly was a desire to simply improve the RCA environment.
 I have always found the Kensington campus to be an extremely ugly, inactive building for an art school.
 I really wanted to challenge this and try and improve our experience of the building as a creative vessel.

 Summer 2025